-Green coffees are graded by their physical and cupping (beverage) features - according to the Brazilian Oficial Grading System - apart from the following analyses: moisture level, Ochratoxin A, foreign bodies, impurities and sensory analysis.
+Green coffees are graded by their physical and cupping (beverage) features.
+According to the Brazilian coffee Grading system green coffees are graded by their physical and cupping (beverage) features and other analyses are done as well: moisture level, ochratoxin A, foreign bodies, impurities and sensory analysis.
 Furthermore, the blends are prepared and then roasted.